datacollective/notes/codex/publishing/portal.md

 CKAN's combintation of open source codebase and enterprise support make it uniquely attractive for organizations looking to build customized, enterprise-grade solutions.

 ## Appendix

 TODO: From Data Portal to DataHub (or Data Management System).

 ### Is a Data Catalog the same as a Data Portal?
 (Yes)

 Is a data catalog the same as a data portal?
 Yes.
 Data Portals are the evolution of data catalogs.

 Data Portals were originally called a variety of names including "Data Catalog".
 As catalogs grew in features they have evolved into a full portal.

-### Open Data Portals and Internal Data Portals.
+### Open Data Portals and Internal Data Portals

 Many initial data portals were "open" or public: that is anyone could access them -- and the data they listed.
 This reflected the fact that these data portals were set up by governments seeking to maximize the value of their data by sharing it as widely as possible.